LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedFeatures/scroll-behavior-configuration.md

 ### Tapped on push notification

-`lp_scroll_when_push_notification` configures the scroll behavior when open conversaton screen by tapping on push notification.
+`lp_scroll_when_push_notification` configures the scroll behavior when open conversation screen by tapping on push notification.

 `LivePerson.setPushNotificationTapped();` before show the conversation screen.
 Otherwise, the scroll behavior will follow the configuration of `lp_scroll_show_conversation`. `LivePerson.setPushNotificationTapped();` must be called after SDK is initialized.